Download MP3 Audio Track

 “Conscience is the impulse to do right because it is right, regardless of personal ends” (Margaret C. Graham).

 Joy.
 If you’ve never experienced the joy that comes from saying yes to your conscience, you really ought to try it.
 “A good conscience is a continual Christmas” (Benjamin Franklin).
-I’ve lived in the world long enough to have enjoyed many of its pleasures, but I’ve yet to find one that compares to the good feeling of going to bed at night knowing that you’ve done what your conscience said was right.
+I’ve lived in the world long enough to have enjoyed many of its pleasures, but I’ve yet to find one that compares to the good feeling of going to bed at night knowing you’ve done what your conscience said was right.

 Stability.
 There is no way to tell what any of us will have to deal with before our lives are over.
 If we haven’t already done so, some of us may experience significant and unexpected hardship, and we may think we can’t find anything steady to hang on to.
 But a clear conscience is an amazingly stable thing, despite the twists and turns of life in this vale of tears.
 “There is one thing alone that stands the brunt of life throughout its course, a quiet conscience” (Euripides).